ga4gh/data-security/AAI/AAIConnectProfile.md

                 content.

-        4. An Identity Broker, by signing an access token provides its authority that the GA4GH claims, within the token and those provided by the /userinfo endpoint for the token, were collected correctly, are ligitimently derived from their [Claim Sources](#term-claim-source), and are presented accurately.
+        4. An Identity Broker, by signing an access token provides its authority as the Root Claim Broker that the related GA4GH claims, within the token and those provided by the /userinfo endpoint for the token, were collected correctly, are ligitimently derived from their [Claim Sources](#term-claim-source), and are presented accurately.

+            When a Broker provides Embeded Tokens from other Brokers, it is providing them "as is" (i.e. it provides no further authority as to the quality, authenticity, or trustworthiness of the claims from such tokens and any such assurances are made by the Root Claim Broker of the Embedded Tokens alone).

 2. Broker MUST support [OIDC Discovery spec](https://openid.net/specs/openid-connect-discovery-1_0.html)